 Sometimes, despite best efforts, undesirable (even life threatening) organisms can find their way into your water source.

 For example, a rare parasite called Naegleria Fowleri (a “brain eating” parasite) thrives in warm water and can survive in springs, lakes, ponds and also quite possibly in water tanks.
 While rare, several children in rural Queensland recently died from this parasite after exposure to untreated water.

-So ensure your water supply is properly chlorinated, whether used for drinking, washing or in your garden will provide safety against harmful contaminants in your water supply.
+So ensuring your water supply is properly chlorinated, whether used for drinking, washing or in your garden will provide safety against harmful contaminants in your water supply.